MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex03_Auto_Sensitivity_Labels.md

 - **Create an _Internal_ sensitivity label**: Create a sensitivity label called _Internal_ to categorize all data that is only for internal use.
 - **Create _Employee Data (HR)_ sublabel**: Under the _Internal_ label, create a sublabel named _Employee Data (HR)_ dedicated to the Human Resources department's sensitive information.

-**Test your skills by following the challenge before viewing the exercise instructions.**
+### Test your skills by following the challenge before viewing the exercise instructions.

-## Challenge: Implement sensitivity labels for your HR department
+### Challenge: Implement Sensitivity Labels for HR Department

 **Objective**: Create and publish a sensitivity label to improve data protection in the HR department.
 Your task is to set up a main sensitivity label called _Internal_, with a sublabel under it called _Employee Data (HR)_.
 This classification system should follow these criteria to ensure effective data protection and compliance: